rileyle/UCGretina/README.md

 This generates a VRML 2 file named `g4_XX.wrl` which can be viewed with a VRML viewer (like view3dscene, FreeWRL, or mayavi2).
 Macro files are included for visualizing GRETA, the LBL scanning table, and the liquid-hydrogen target setups.
 These scripts must be run in a directory with soft links (`aclust`, `euler`, `aslice`, `asolid`, `awalls`) to the appropriate GRETINA geometry files.

-The macro file `./vis/trajectories.mac` illustrates how to add particle trajectories to visulatizations.
+The macro file `./vis/trajectories.mac` illustrates how to add particle trajectories to visualizations.

 Within mayavi2, the python scripts `./vis/mlab.animate.py` and `./vis/mlab.movie.py` can be run (File -> Run Python Script).
 The former animates the scene, and the latter saves the animation frames as a series of .png files which can be stitched together into an animated png or gif.